fwinkelbauer/Bumpy/README.md

 bumpy <command> <arguments> <options>
 ```

-Check out the `.bumpyconfig` file [here](https://github.com/fwinkelbauer/Bumpy/blob/master/.bumpyconfig) to see how the following examples were created directly using this repository:
+Have a look at the file `Source\.bumpyconfig` to see how the following examples were created using this repository:

 ### List